Gen-lang/Gen/README.md

 ```

 ### Contributing
 Contributions are welcome!
-Especially, I need a help on Makefile and bug fixing.
+Especially, I need help bug fixing and the official website.

 ### Reports
 If you found a bug, please open a new issue and paste the error message and your code that caused the bug.